 Three tips to increase your activity levels

 1. Find an exercise you enjoy

 If your aim is to increase the amount of activity you do, it’s a good idea to pick an activity you really enjoy.
-The more you like what you’re doing, the more likely you are to stick with it in the long term – and if you choose to exercise with others, the social element may help to keep you going.
-Don’t think you have to resign yourself to plodding along on a treadmill; get on your bike and explore the countryside at the weekends, or play a team sport such as football, rugby or netball.
-If you can afford to pay for sessions, yoga, pilates or dance classes can be a great way to increase flexibility and get your heart rate up.
+The more you like what you’re doing, the more likely you are to stick with it in the long-term.
+Walking, running or cycling outdoors in your local area can be a great way to get some fresh air while you work out.
+Online yoga, pilates or dance classes can be a great way to increase flexibility and get your heart rate up.

 2. Protein and carbs are key

 In order to aid recovery, base your post-exercise meal on starchy carbs and lean sources of protein.
 This combination helps replenish fuel stores and aids muscle repair.
-Sign up to our free Healthy Diet Plan to get nutritionally balanced recipes that deliver a good hit of both protein and carbs, such as our barley risotto with cod (pictured), spicy tortilla with salsa and filling lentil stew.
-We’ve also included some natural anti-inflammatory ingredients such as ginger in our recipes to help ease those tired joints and muscles.
+Sign up to our free Healthy Diet Plan to get nutritionally balanced recipes that deliver a good hit of protein and carbs.
+We’ve also included some natural anti-inflammatory ingredients such as ginger to help ease those tired joints and muscles.